activeviam/atoti-ui-migration/README.md

 This command generates a file named `migrated-notebook.json` in the same folder.
 It contains the migrated notebook with all its migrated widgets, ready to be used with the Atoti version you migrated to.
 You can see the [run the CLI section](#run-the-cli) to get more details about the command line and its options.

-:warning: Calculated measures are not handled by the migration.
-In that case, you should update manually the widgets containing the calculated measures.
+:warning: Saved calculated measures are not removed from the queries of the widgets in your notebook.
+If you migrate your Content Server on top of your notebook, then you have to remove these saved calculated measures from the queries in your notebook manually (if any).

 ## Next steps